lusilve44/ML-web-app-using-Flask/README.md

 # Web app using Flask Proyect

-We created a web app for a classificacion coffee model using Flask, to deploy in Heroku
+We created a web app for a classification coffee model using Flask, to deploy in Heroku